 News & Events from us here at The Berkeley Partnership

-Home > News & Views > News & Events > Berkeley New York
+Home > News & Views > Insights & News > Berkeley New York

 The main driver for opening a US-based office is client demand: increasingly, the global organisations we work with have assignments and roles with international requirements.